About 3 months ago, I attended my first hackathon ever. I dusted off my 4 year -dated windows laptop.

 Hardware Build Quality

 I ended up getting a lightly used Macbook pro 2015 edition.
-Because Apple forgot how to manufacturer good laptops since then.
-Poor keyboard design, lack of legacy ports, needing dongles for everything, dust bricking your keyboard, etc. More so now with the latest inability to fix your own computer.
+Research indicated that post 2015 to 2018 laptops had issues in keyboard ergonomics, and lack of legacy ports.
+I didn’t like the need for dongles on everything, dust bricking your keyboard, etc. More so now with the latest inability to fix your own computer.
 And getting vendor locked.

 Everything about a Macbook is far superior to most if not all solutions out for windows laptops.
 Every windows laptop I have owned, I felt compelled to use a mouse.
-Because of how terrible touch feature integrations are with windows.
+Because of how hardware touch support varied greatly between windows laptops.
 With a macbook, tactile feedback was on point.
 I never found myself accidently using the touchpad unintentionally either.

 Use of Screen Real Estate